edgarfgp/devconflicts.com/content/posts/seeit-sayit-sortit.md

          | [ SynPat.Wild _ ] | [ SynPat.Named _ ] when argNames.IsEmpty  ->
              warning(Error(FSComp.SR.matchNotAllowedForUnionCaseWithNoData(), m))
 ```
+> Now this function checks for `SynPat.Wild` and `SynPat.Named` patterns in `SynArgPats.Pats` and raises a warning if the union case has no data as `argNames` is empty.

 Now we have a code that makes sense from the implementation point.
-We need to validate this change and the best way to do it is by adding as many [tests](https://github.com/dotnet/fsharp/blob/main/tests/FSharp.Compiler.ComponentTests/ErrorMessages/UnionCasePatternMatchingErrors.fs) as you can.
-In our case, we need to make sure our warning is working on single and multi-case union types.
+We need to validate this change and the best way to do it is by adding as many tests as you can.
+In our case, we can add those tests to [UnionCasePatternMatchingErrors.fs](https://github.com/dotnet/fsharp/blob/main/tests/FSharp.Compiler.ComponentTests/ErrorMessages/UnionCasePatternMatchingErrors.fs) in the `FSharp.Compiler.ComponentTests` project.
+We need to make sure our warning is working on single and multi-case union types.
 For instance, we now expect a warning in our initial sample.

 ```fsharp
 type HelpBy =